Attributes can be added to the opening tag of an HTML element to change its default behavior or provide additional data about it.

 _), and periods (

-id attribute and changing the color of the default text using the
+id attribute, and the text color is set using the